Protein Powder: Which Type Is Best?

 Branched-Chain Amino Acids (BCAAs)

-“Branched-chain” refers to the chemical structure of three essential amino acids: leucine, isoleucine, and valine.
-BCAAs are quickly absorbed and, unlike other amino acids, they can be used directly in your muscles for energy instead of going to your liver first.[1]
-This makes them a popular supplement for before, during and after training sessions to promote muscle strength, growth, and recovery.
+“Branched chain” refers to the chemical structure of three essential amino acids: leucine, isoleucine, and valine.
+BCAAs are quickly absorbed and are used directly in your muscles for energy instead of going to your liver first [1].
+This makes them a popular supplement to promote muscle strength, growth, and recovery before, during, and after training sessions.

 Your body breaks down this milk-based protein derivative quickly, which may improve performance and recovery.
-High-quality whey protein powders often contain all nine essential amino acids (including the three BCAAs) and provide quick protein to your muscles pre- and post-workout.[2]
+High-quality whey protein powders often contain all nine essential amino acids (including the three BCAAs).
+Whey protein is best used before and after workouts to fuel your muscles quickly [2].

-Casein is another milk-based protein but it is absorbed more slowly into your system because it makes a gel-like substance when it interacts with stomach acid.[1]
+Casein is another milk-based protein powder that is absorbed more slowly due to the gel-like substance created when it interacts with stomach acid [1].
 This means it is great to consume before a long period of “fasting” or before bed.
-Due to its slower digestion rate, casein has been shown to improve protein balance over longer periods of time, which improves overall recovery and strength gains.[3]
+Due to its slower digestion rate, casein has been shown to improve protein balance over longer periods, improving overall recovery and strength gains [3].

 Egg White Protein